 Egress Access Controls

-Calico Enterprise packages several features that enable fine-grained access controls between your microservices and databases, cloud services, APIs, and other applications that may be protected behind a firewall.
+Calico Enterprise and Calico Cloud include several features that enable fine-grained access controls between your microservices and databases, cloud services, APIs, and other applications that may be protected behind a firewall.

 Security Group Integration